thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-a result, there came into being the great number of multilateral treaties of the last seventy years laying down rules to be observed by the majority of States --- "law-making treaties" or " international legislation ", as they have been called.
-Apart from these "law-making treaties " there was a remarkable development in the use of arbitration to settle international disputes, and at the same time the Permanent Court of Inter- national Justice came by its decisions to make an important contribution to the growth of international law.
+a result, there came into being the great number of multilateral treaties of the last seventy years laying down rules to be observed by the majority of States --- "law-making treaties" or " international legislation", as they have been called.
+Apart from these "law-making treaties" there was a remarkable development in the use of arbitration to settle international disputes, and at the same time the Permanent Court of International Justice came by its decisions to make an important contribution to the growth of international law.
 The mantle of the Permanent Court has now descended upon its successor, the International Court of Justice.
 Nor should there be